ibalosh/recipe-finder-backend/README.md

 ## 🧠 Database Structure

 The data is imported from a large JSON dataset (9,000+ recipes).
-The database uses a **relational schema** with pragmatic denormalization in some areas to favor performance, maintainability, and development speed — especially in the context of a technical interview.
+The database uses a **relational schema** with pragmatic denormalization in some areas to favor performance, maintainability, and development speed.

 ### 📦 Key Tables

-- `recipes`: holds core metadata like title, rating, cook/prep time, and image URL
+- `recipes`: holds core metadata like title, rating, cook/prep time, image URL, short description, and instructions
 - `ingredients`: stores individual **raw strings** (e.g. `"2 eggs"`, `"½ cup milk"`) associated with a recipe
 - `authors`, `categories`, `cuisines`: normalized for clean associations and potential filtering